 Heart of Africa

-Minimalist black and white heart illustration, simple symbol to showcase this post heart of Africa.
+Minimalist black and gray heart photo.
+A simple symbol to showcase this post “Heart of Africa.”

 Editor’s note: This post will continue to evolve just as I do.